ezioishan/ecommerce-react-template/README.md

 # Ecommerce Template on ReactJS

-Built on ReactJS and react bootstrap, an e-commerce front-end template.
+-   Built on ReactJS and React-strap, an e-commerce front-end template.

+-   React-Redux was used for state management

 ## How to run